erlware/erlware_commons/doc/signatures.md

 ### Creating the Timing Module

-We are going to creating timings for both Native Signature Implementations and Signature Wrappers.
+We are going to be creating timings for both Native Signature Implementations and Signature Wrappers.

-Lets get started by looking at some helper functions.
+Let's get started by looking at some helper functions.
 We want dictionaries to have a bit of data in them.
-So to that end we are will create a couple of functions that create dictionaries for each type we want to test.
+So to that end we will create a couple of functions that create dictionaries for each type we want to test.
 The first we want to time is the Signature Wrapper, so `dict` vs `ec_dict` called as a Signature.